peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Return Value:</b>

- `true`  if this object's mantissa and exponent are equal to those of another object; otherwise,  `false` .
+ `true` if this object's mantissa and exponent are equal to those of another bject; otherwise,  `false` .

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>other</i>
 is null.

 ### EqualsInternal